ceph/ceph/doc/glossary.rst

 	Dashboard Plugin
 	Dashboard
                 A built-in web based monitoring and administration application to Ceph Manager.
-Refer :doc:`/mgr/dashboard` for more details.
+Refer :ref:`mgr-dashboard` for more details.

 	Ceph Metadata Server
 	MDS